 In the short time available we managed to strengthen the case both on causation and quantum of damages.

-Negotiations took place between the parties and on the 20 October 1999 Mrs Justice Hallett approved a settlement in the sum of £720,000 together with costs.
+Negotiations took place between the parties and Mrs Justice Hallett approved a settlement in the sum of £720,000 together with costs.

 This money will ensure that all of Jamie's rehabilitation, treatment, education, care and accommodation needs are met.